 Well!
 Another Spirit of Ireland Gala has been celebrated.
 Another Halloween has been survived.
 Another Autumn is now officially underway.
-Even though our Mr. Byrne looks a bit solemn in the header image above, it’s only because he has been dealing with an impending apocalypse in War of the Worlds.
+Even though our Mr. Byrne looks a bit solemn in the seasonal wallpaper below, it’s only because he has been dealing with an impending apocalypse in War of the Worlds.
 We, on the other hand, must prepare for the impending HOLIDAYS!

 Irish Arts Center Gala